Mario Scelba: 1953 election

-Prime Minister of Italy
+Prime Minister of Italy (1954–1955)

-Pella's government lasted only five months, and in January 1954, Fanfani became the new Prime Minister.
-However, he was forced to resign after only 23 days in power, and then President Luigi Einaudi gave Scelba the task of forming a new cabinet.
-On 10 February, he sworn in as new Prime Minister at the head of a centrist coalition government composed by DC, Italian Democratic Socialist Party (PSDI) and Italian Liberal Party (PLI).
+Pella's government lasted only five months, and Fanfani became the new prime minister in January 1954; however, he was forced to resign after only 23 days in power, and then Italian president Luigi Einaudi gave Scelba the task of forming a new cabinet.
+On 10 February, he sworn in as new prime minister at the head of a centrist coalition government composed by DC, Italian Democratic Socialist Party (PSDI) and Italian Liberal Party (PLI).

 During his premiership, he built strong relations with the United States and NATO and resolved many wartime issues notably including the difficult situation in the Free Territory of Trieste.
-Few months before, former Prime Minister Pella risked an open conflict with Josip Tito's Yugoslavia, Scelba, instead, pursued a diplomatic way, which brought to the sign of the so-called "London Memorandum", on 5 October 1954.
-The deal gave the former "Zone A" with Trieste to Italy for ordinary civil administration, and "Zone B", which had already had a communist government since 1947, to Yugoslavia.
+A few months before, former prime minister Pella risked an open conflict with Josip Tito's Yugoslavia, Scelba instead pursued a diplomatic way, which brought to the sign of the "London Memorandum" on 5 October 1954.
+The deal gave the former "Zone A" with Trieste to Italy for ordinary civil administration, and "Zone B", which had already had a Communist government since 1947, to Yugoslavia.

-While appointed Prime Minister, the aftermath of the Portella della Ginestra massacre came to haunt Scelba again.
-On 9 February 1954, Gaspare Pisciotta was found dead in his cell.
+While appointed prime minister, the aftermath of the Portella della Ginestra massacre came to haunt Scelba again.
+On 9 February 1954 Gaspare Pisciotta was found dead in his cell.
 After Pisciotta had been sentenced to life in imprisonment and forced labour, he realized that he had been abandoned by all.
-He declared that he was going to tell the whole truth, in particular who signed the letter which had been brought to Giuliano, which demanded the massacre at Portella delle Ginestra in exchange for liberty for the bandits and which Giuliano had destroyed immediately.
+He declared that he was going to tell the whole truth, in particular, who signed the letter which had been brought to Giuliano, which demanded the massacre at Portella delle Ginestra in exchange for liberty for the bandits and which Giuliano had destroyed immediately.
 The cause of Pisciotta's death, as revealed by the autopsy, was the ingestion of 20 mg of strychnine.
-Both the government and the Mafia were suggested as being behind the murder of Pisciotta, but no one was ever brought to trial.
-Fascist and communist press did their best to put it on newly appointed Scelba's administration, but they had no evidence to go on.
+Both the government and the Sicilian Mafia were suggested as being behind the murder of Pisciotta, although no one was ever brought to trial.
+Neo-fascist and communist press did their best to put it on the newly appointed Scelba's administration but had no evidence to go on.